ArduPilot/ardupilot_wiki/dev/source/docs/building-ardupilot-onwindows10.rst

    (where "hostname" is your PC name)

 #.
-Then, take root control over the bash:
+Then, take root control over the terminal:

    .. code-block:: python